siamhyde/Hyde-Procurement-Intelligence/README.md

 I was the Kitchen Manager, responsible for ordering in an environment where good decisions were expected without good systems underneath them.

-In hospitality SMBs, that often means operating under uncertainty: trying to make sure the kitchen has enough for the week without over-ordering, making fast decisions in an environment that rarely gives you clean signals.
+In hospitality SMBs, that often means operating under uncertainty: trying to make sure the kitchen has enough for the week, avoiding under-ordering, over-ordering, and making fast decisions in an environment that rarely gives you clean signals.

 You are focused on surviving, not optimising.

-> Systems are often substituted with intuition.
+> Systems are substituted with intuition.
 > Decisions are made from memory, habit, and experience.

 The data to do better already exists.
 It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.